zsiki/configurable_search/README.md

 group of parameters can be given The default configuration, which is loaded automatic when the plug-in loaded, is located in the folder of the plugin (called default.cfg).
 Before you start using this plug-in, you have to customize that.
-There are three type of available groups in configuration file.
+There are three types of available groups in configuration file.

 [base]

 There is only one parameter for this group *dir* which is a base directory for all the following relative paths of data sets files.
-*dir* can be empty in that case full pathes have to be given the search groups and layer names in the QGIS project can also be used instead of full path.
+*dir* can be empty in that case full paths have to be given in the search groups.

 [search_group*n*]

 Where n is a number to make the group name unique.
 For the search you can define a *name* which will be visible in the UI.
 The *path* parameter is a comma separated list of paths to the datasource or layer names to search.
-If the *path* is empty the layer with the same name of the search group will be searched.
+The *layer* parameter is an alternative definition to define search layers by a comma separated list of layer names in QGIS.
 You have to use layer name for database (e.g. PostGIS) layers.
 The *field* parameter defines the table column, all sources must have the same column name to search in.